treasure-data/td-js-sdk/README.md

 var Treasure = require('td-js-sdk');
 ```

 The CommonJS build does not include es5-shim or json3.
-You must include those manually.
+You must include those manually if you need older browser support.

+## Getting started

+### Get your write-only API key

+Log in to [Treasure Data](https://console.treasuredata.com/) and go to your [profile](https://console.treasuredata.com/users/current).
+The API key should show up right next to your full-access key.

 ### Initializing

 Our library works by creating an instance per database, and sending data into tables.

+First install the library using any of the ways provided above.

-Initializing it is as simple as:
+After installing, initializing it is as simple as:

 ```javascript
   var foo = new Treasure({